 Found in the west, south-west and south of France they tend to live at lower altitudes seeking dry, sunny open spaces where the vegetation is sparse; rocky hillsides, old quarries, stone walls, along the edges of open woodland, hedgerows and coastal dunes.
 Lizards are the main source of prey, rarely small mammals; on occasion geckos and young snakes.
 The young eat insects.

 Their main period of activity and prey seeking is during the night, generally spending the day inactive and under cover.
 They are not very agile and tend to move rather slowly, rarely being aggressive, although they can sometimes bite if handled and will also emit a foul scent from their anal glands.
 They don't not like cold or wet and have a long hibernation period from September until April under a manure / compost heap or a rotting tree stump.

 Coupling takes place in May and up to 16 eggs that are usually stuck together are produced in July, the young tend to be active during the day and only measure 10cm.

 Generally not to be found north of La Rochelle on the west coast.
-Population in overall decline with threats from agriculture and tourism.
+Population of concern and in overall decline with threats from agriculture and tourism.